The IPaM process

 - looking at your existing injury management arrangements

-- understand your workplace safety culture and climate
+- understanding your workplace safety culture and climate.

 Step 3: Planning

-The IPaM Advisor will work with you to develop a tailored business improvement plan which sets out activities and milestones for improving injury management systems.
+The IPaM Advisor will work with you to develop a tailored business improvement plan which sets out activities and milestones for improving safety and injury management systems.

 Step 4: Implementation

-Following development of the improvement plan, the IPaM Advisor will arrange regular catch ups to assist with implementing the plan and monitoring progress.
+Following development of the improvement plan, the IPaM Advisor will arrange regular catch ups to assist with implementing the plan and to monitor progress.